-YouTube is the single most-used digital video channel in the U.S., with over 80% of adults using the platform, more than both Instagram and Facebook.
-And, despite generational differences and preferences when it comes to healthcare selection, nearly every generation can be found on YouTube.
-While Baby Boomers value brand reputation and trustworthiness, Gen Xers value recommendations and Millennials value online reviews and referrals from friends.
-The great news is, you can incorporate these preferences into your YouTube strategy.
+YouTube is the single most-used digital video channel in the U.S., with over 80% of adults using the platform, surpassing both Instagram and Facebook.
+And, despite generational preferences when it comes to healthcare selection, you’ll find a presence on YouTube.
+While Baby Boomers value trust and reputation, Gen Xers prioritize recommendations, and Millennials seek online reviews and friend referrals.
+The best part?
+You can tailor your YouTube strategy to cater to these distinctions.

-- In-Stream—These ads play before or during a video, where the viewer can choose to skip the ad five seconds after viewing.
+- In-Stream—Ads play before or during a video, where the viewer can choose to skip the ad five seconds after viewing.
 You will pay based on clicks or if the viewer watches at least 30 seconds (or to completion).

-- Discovery—These ads appear alongside other related videos in YouTube search or on Google Display Network (GDN) websites.
+- Discovery—Ads appear alongside other related videos in YouTube search or on Google Display Network websites.
 You will pay only if a viewer chooses to watch or click on your ad.

 - Sequential—Ad sequencing updates the traditional model, allowing you to serve up a planned sequence of ads that tells a story to customers across their purchase journey.

 Aside from ad types, there are also several ad formats (skippable, non-skippable, bumper and overlay) to choose from.
 So where do each of these formats work best?
-Use our cheat sheet to get started, or hear from Digital Marketing Director Mariah Ehrgott on best placements in our NESHCo video presentation:
+Use our cheat sheet to get started, or hear from our digital marketing team on best placements in our NESHCo video presentation:

 - Test square and vertical creatives for mobile.
 See what users respond to.

 - Experiment with creative variations.
-Try five or more variants using different calls to action (CTAs) & headlines.
+Try five or more variants using different calls to action and headlines.
 This will allow you to optimize future ads for what resonates with consumers most.

 Importance of Organic Content